-Earlier this season, the health district’s vector control program identified two West Nile-positive mosquito pools, one each in the 89145 and 89107 zip codes.
-The Nevada Department of Agriculture reported that an unvaccinated horse in the 89130 zip code contracted West Nile disease.
+In addition, the health district reports that it has identified a second West Nile-positive mosquito pool in the 89145 zip code.
+Previously, the health district’s vector control program identified positive mosquitoes in the 89107 zip code.
+The Nevada Department of Agriculture reported that a horse in the 89130 zip code contracted West Nile.
+The horse was unvaccinated.
 There is currently no vaccine for people.
 The link to the Department of Agriculture is: http://agri.nv.gov/Animals/Animal_Home/.

-Recently, the Centers for Disease Control and Prevention announced that West Nile virus infections and illness rates are on record pace this year with more than 4,700 cases and 219 deaths reported through October 23 throughout the U.S. The health district reminds the community to take measures to prevent against West Nile virus.
+Recently, the Centers for Disease Control and Prevention announced that West Nile virus infections and illness rates are on record pace this year with more than 3,500 cases and 147 deaths reported through September 25.
+The health district reminds the community to take precautions to prevent against West Nile virus.

-West Nile virus can be prevented by using insect repellents and eliminating sources of standing water which support mosquito breeding.
-For information about prevention tips, visit the health district’s West Nile virus pages on its website: http://www.southernnevadahealthdistrict.org/west-nile/index.php.
+West Nile virus can be prevented by using insect repellants and eliminating sources of standing water which support mosquito breeding.
+For information about prevention tips, visit the health district’s West Nile virus pages on its website: http://www.southernnevadahealthdistrict.org/west-nile/index.php

 The health district’s environmental health specialists routinely survey and treat known breeding sources for mosquitoes and trap them for identification.
 However, the health district is no longer treating breeding sources on private property, such as green pools.
 Residents can now report green swimming pools and standing or stagnant water sources to local code enforcement agencies.
 Contact information for local jurisdictions’ code enforcement is available on the health district website at: http://southernnevadahealthdistrict.org/forms/mosquito.php.

 In addition to West Nile virus, mosquitoes are also tested for Western equine encephalitis and St. Louis encephalitis.